itefixnet/ulaknode/README.md

 ## Known notes and limitations

 - The Dockerfile defines `DRUPAL_DB_PATH`, but the entrypoint uses `/var/lib/drupal/db.sqlite` (the latter is authoritative)
-- File Browser and Rspamd UIs are proxied without auth — secure or disable those paths
+- File Browser and Rspamd UIs are accessible through Drupal authentication

 ## Repository layout (high‑level)